Full Day Intensive Sessions

 Staff Members from Park Springs, Atlanta, GA

-Description: The Butterfly Model is not new, has been long in the making and is delighted to come from the UK to celebrate the beginning of its 25th year at the Pioneer Network conference.
+Description: The Butterfly Model is not new, has been long in the making, and is delighted to come from the UK to celebrate the beginning of its 25th year at the Pioneer Network conference.
 It is a resilient model of care where caregivers are the creators of the Butterfly movement.
 It has sustained people living and working together in care homes over many years.
-You will leave this Intensive believing it’s happening, trusting your gut and feeling liberated.
-You will learn that you can remove obstacles and that there are ways to build on the power of human agency and potential where you work.
-Feelings really do matter most; we are all a feather away from being vulnerable, being loving needs to return to the core of everything we want to be; all we have is NOW.
+Participants will leave this Intensive believing it is happening, trusting your gut and feeling liberated.
+Attendees will learn that they can remove obstacles and that there are ways to build on the power of human agency and potential where they work.
+Feelings really do matter most; we are all a feather away from being vulnerable; being loving needs to return to the core of everything we want to be; all we have is NOW.

 - Experience the values and core philosophy of The Butterfly Model — which is an inner subjective conviction.